It's better to be prepared for the end of your business ownership than risk coming up empty-handed.

 "Even if you don't exit the business when you wanted or ... you want to be in the business for your whole life, your business should be in a stronger position with this focus and mindset in growing the business," said Wilkinson.

-Vitulli advised to involve legal, accounting and financial planning help, and an M&A expert and certified exit planning strategist.
-They'll help you coordinate while you continue to run your company successfully day-to-day.
+Vitulli recommends recruiting legal, accounting and financial planning help, and an M&A expert and certified exit planning strategist.
+They'll help you coordinate while you continue to run your company successfully day to day.

 An exit strategy is a plan that a business owner develops to sell their investment in their business.
 It is generally part of the business plan and used as a predetermined "out" should you choose to retire or leave the business or if the business fails.
 An exit strategy is also important for lenders and investors because they want assurance that their money is protected.
 Not only is it important to know how long it takes to exit, but there are different types of exit strategies.
 The type of exit strategy you choose should depend on your company's size and business structure, so it's important to know the differences between them to choose the best one for you.

 Mergers occur when two businesses join to become one new business.
 A merger may increase the value of your business, which is why shareholders and investors tend to like this option.
 For a merger to be an exit strategy option, you need to still be part of the business.
 When a merger occurs, you are still the manager or owner of the new business, but your employees may be employed by the new merged business.
 If you intend to completely do away with your business, a merger is not the ideal exit strategy for you.